Platelet Rich Plasma

 What is the cost for PRP?

 For arthritis and most other conditions, evidence suggests that a second treatment gives best results.
 We typically recommend a second treatment 3 months after the first.
-We will NOT inject a disc more than once.
+We do NOT inject a disc more than once.

 For patients treated for arthritis and for whom the initial treatments were successful from that point on we recommend a single treatment periodically as needed (varies between 6-18 months).